 In this chapter we work in the category of schemes over the complex numbers.
-We will consider smooth projective toric varieties and the corresponding multigraded Hilbert schemes.
+We consider smooth projective toric varieties and the corresponding multigraded Hilbert schemes.
 The main motivation is to study the case of the product of projective spaces.
-However, secant varieties of more general toric varieties have also been studied [25], [37].
-Therefore, we present our results in their natural generality.
+However, secant varieties of more general toric varieties have also been studied [25], [38].